Generic name: nitisinone (nye TIS i none)

 Take the nitisinone capsule on an empty stomach, at least 1 hour before or 2 hours after a meal.

 You may take nitisinone liquid with or without food.

-High protein foods are high in tyrosine and phenylalanine.
+High protein foods are high in tyrosine and phenylalanine (including artificial sweeteners such as aspartame, Equal, or Nutrasweet).
 Since babies and children need protein to grow and develop, special foods have been developed to replace the high protein foods.

-While using nitisinone, you may need frequent blood tests at your doctor's office.
+You may need frequent blood tests.
 Your vision may also need to be checked.

-Store nitisinone capsules or liquid in the refrigerator, do not freeze.
+Store the capsules or liquid in the refrigerator, do not freeze.

 After using nitisinone liquid for the first time, you may store the medicine at room temperature for up to 60 days.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.